accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Check that
 	- that sent and received messages are visually separated (for example, sent messages are in one window and received messages in another, or there is a line break between each received and sent message if they are presented in the same window);
 	- it is visually possible to distinguish between messages sent and messages received (for example, the words "Sent" near a message sent or "Received" near a message received);
-	- if the interlocutor is identified for spoken communication (for example, the avatar of the person speaking), that the authors of written messages are also identified (for example, the presence of a name or an identifier preceding the message).
+	- if the interlocutor is identified for oral communication (for example, the avatar of the person speaking), that the authors of written messages are also identified (for example, the presence of a name or an identifier preceding the message).
 1. Activate the **screen reader** and navigate through the messages.
 1. Check that the screen reader displays
 	- the sent or received status of each message;